LivePersonInc/developer-center/pages/documents/ConversationalAI/ThirdPartyBots/HookConfiguration.md

 #### Pre Hook

 The Prehook Lambda gets invoked on every message the customer sends.
-It allows to modify or expand the payload, the Vendor receives.
+It allows to modify or expand the payload, the vendor receives.
 Please also refer to the existing vendor documentation, to get additional information in terms of addtition context properties and more.

 Example Payloads: